 A clear coat is normally known for being transparent and can be used as a finisher to cover a colored coat.
 They are not always required but have great benefits if used such as increased protection and durability of the paint.
 Clearcoat is basically used to enhance and add sparkle to any color.
-They tend to last 10 to 15 years unless scratched or dull, and then it is recommended to replace it or do a makeover.
+They tend to last 10 to 15 years unless scratched or dull, and then it is recommended to replace them or do a makeover.

 When a clear coat is applied it creates a bond with the sometimes-wet paint and locks it in, this makes it difficult to only replace the clear coat once redoing the application, meaning that sometimes it will be necessary to repaint and recoat the entire surface, but it won’t be always the case.
 The clear coat may peel in certain areas and may be difficult to peel or remove in other areas.
 Let’s check some proper ways to paint or replace a clear coat.